ngoctnq/Oral-Comps-Assigning-Tool/README.md

 # OCaT // Oral Comps Assigning Tool
-Assigning oral comprehensive exam chairs for Wabash seniors
+Assigning oral comprehensive exam chairs for Wabash seniors.

 ## Introduction:
 The problem is wellknown to Wabash students.
 The actual prompt is in the file `prompt.pdf`.